 8. Giveaways – Order for the Year

 Many shows have a discount rate for registering your booth staff well in advance.
 In fact, most shows have a deadline, and if you miss it, you will have to pay a fee or pay a higher fee at show-site.
 It’s also a good idea to find out how many registrations you are allowed.
 Once you surpass this number, registration fees skyrocket.
-One way to save some cash would be to have your staff split shifts and share badges.

 10. Check and Double-Check Your Invoices

 It’s inevitable that people make mistakes.
 It’s human.
 That is why you need to check all of your paperwork, and that includes your space invoice.
 Make sure your rate/sq. ft. is what you contracted for.

 Keep all of your on-site I & D (Installation and Dismantle) paperwork, and have your setup manager keep track of all labor hours and services rendered during this time.
 On-site, compare the notes to the labor tickets and don’t sign unless they match.
 You can easily handle these disputes at the service desk before you are invoiced.
 Post-show, compare the labor tickets to your invoice.
 You may have been charged for furnishings you did not order, incorrect drayage fees or too many labor hours.
 While it’s not intentional, your booth may have been assigned tickets from another exhibitor, or someone keyed in the wrong number.
 It’s surprising how many people don’t check the final invoice.
 This is an easy step that can save you a lot of money.